 The problem is equivalent to the one-period pricing problem with the exception that the aggregate supply of certificates $\hat{E}_{\text{cap}}^2$ depends on $E^1$, the level of the cumulative emissions at the end of the first compliance period.
-As a result, the price of the second period allowance certificate depends not only on the current values of $t,\ D$ and $E$ but also on $E^1$, i.e. $\alpha_2=\alpha_2(\cdot,\cdot,\cdot ;E^1)$.
+As a result, the price of the second-period allowance certificate depends not only on the current values of $t,\ D$, and $E$ but also on $E^1$, i.e., $\alpha_2=\alpha_2(\cdot,\cdot,\cdot ;E^1)$.
 We then solve \eqref{eq:allowance_PDE_multiple_cp} for $i=1$ with the terminal condition $\phi_1$ of the form \eqref{eq:allowance_terminal_cnd_multiple_cp_BW}, where $A^2_{T_1}=\alpha_2(T_1,D,0;E)$.
 The boundary condition at $E=E_{\max}$ now reads

 Figure \ref{fig:allvalsurf_two_cp_BW_t1} plots the value of the allowance certificate at time $t=T_1/2$.
 The effects of banking and withdrawal become very clear as the value of the certificate exceeds the penalty for a sufficiently high level of cumulative emissions.
 At the end of the compliance period $\alpha$ is given by the terminal condition \eqref{eq:allowance_terminal_cnd_multiple_cp_BW}, as shown in Figure \ref{fig:allvalsurf_two_cp_BW_tT1}.
-Concerning the price behaviour of the second period certificate, we note that it mirrors the one-period model with the initial allocation $E_{\text{cap}}$ replaced by $\hat{E}_{\text{cap}}^2$.
+Concerning the price behavior of the second-period certificate, we note that it mirrors the one-period model with the initial allocation $E_{\text{cap}}$ replaced by $\hat{E}_{\text{cap}}^2$.

-\subsubsection{Multiple Compliance Periods --- Borrowing, Banking and Withdrawal}
+\subsubsection{Multiple compliance periods: Borrowing, banking, and withdrawal}